emanuelefirmani/get-git-english/docs/internal.rst

 to save a file inside the ``index`` and it's an operation that has to be repeated at every ``commit``.

-When yiou execute ``git add`` git repeats what it had alreadt done beforehand: it analyzes the content of ``libs/foo.txt``, it sees that there's a content it has never recorded and therefore it adds to the ``Object Database`` a new ``blob`` with the new content of the file; contestually, it updates the ``tree``
+When you run ``git add`` , git repeats what it had already done before: it analyzes the content of ``libs/foo.txt``, it sees that there's a content it has never recorded and therefore it adds to the ``Object Database`` a new ``blob`` with the new content of the file; contestually, it updates the ``tree``